CopernicaMarketingSoftware/Documentation/MarketingSuite/introduction.md

 If you landed on this page, you probably have access to (and maybe also worked in) the Publisher environment.
 Publisher will eventually replaced by the Copernica Marketing Suite, of which this drag and drop template editor is just a tiny part.
 Replacing this extensive but outdated software package obviously takes some time.

-Things like managing your lists, unsubscribe behaviour, creating web forms, landing pages, creating emails with advances personalization are not possible in the Copernica Marketing Suite and still need to be done in the old software.
+Things like managing your lists, unsubscribe behaviour, creating web forms, landing pages, creating emails with advanced personalization are not possible in the Copernica Marketing Suite and still need to be done in the old software.

 The old Publisher environment can be accessed via [publisher.copernica.com](https://publisher.copernica.com) and requires the same login credentials.